Business, Finance, and Marketing

 2021-01-31 Business, Finance, and Marketing

-Hi, everyone.
-Welcome to the Collegeadvisor webinar.
-There’s less finance and marketing to orient everyone with the webinar timing, we’ll start off with the presentation, then answer your questions and Ally’s to you and I on the side bite and in the public chat, you can download our slides in the handouts tab and you can start submitting questions in the Q and a tab.
+[00:00:00] Hi, everyone.
+Welcome to CollegeAdvisor’s webinar Business, Finance, and Marketing.
+To orient everyone with the webinar timing, we’ll start off with a presentation.
+Then answer your questions in a live Q&A on the sidebar.
+You can download our slides and you can start submitting your questions in the Q&A tab.

 Now we can go ahead and meet our panelists.